Examining A Muslim Woman's Right To Property

-Property rights of a mother in Islam
+What are the property rights of a mother in Islam

-A Muslim mother is entitled to inherit from her children, if they are independent.
+A Muslim mother is entitled to inherit from her children if they are independent.
 She is eligible to inherit one-sixth of her dead child's property if her son is a father as well.
 In the absence of grandchildren, she would get the one-third share.

-The maher (entitlement) under Islamic law
+What is the maher (entitlement) under Islamic law

 Maher is the total money or property that a wife is entitled get from her husband at the time of marriage.
 There are two types of maher: prompt and deferred.
 In the former case, the amount is given to the wife immediately after marriage; in the latter, the amount is given to the wife when her marriage has ended, either upon the death of her husband or by divorce.

-The wasiyat (will) under Islamic law
+What is the wasiyat (will) under Islamic law

-A Muslim cannot give away more than one third of his/her total property through a will.
+A Muslim cannot give away more than one-third of his/her total property through a will.
 In circumstances where there are no heirs in the estate as prescribed by the law, the wife may inherit a greater amount by will.

-The hiba (gift) under Islamic law
+What is the hiba (gift) under Islamic law

-Under the Muslim law, any type of property may be given as a gift.
+Under Muslim law, any type of property may be given as a gift.
 For a gift to be valid, a declaration of the wish to make the gift must be made which should be accepted by the receiver.

 Also Read: Here's How You Could Challenge A Will